mszan/demo-auth-jwt-nestjs-react/README.md

 -   [JWT documentation](https://jwt.io/introduction/)
 -   [TypeScript documentation](https://www.typescriptlang.org/docs/)

-### Staging and Production
+### Production

 In a real world scenario we would use a more complex orchestration tool like Kubernetes and a CI/CD pipeline to fully automate the deployment process.
-However, for the simplicity of this demo, I've had deployed the whole project to a single VPS instance using Docker and Docker Compose.
+We could also introduce additional environments like staging, pre-prod etc. However, for the simplicity of this demo, I've had deployed the whole project to a single VPS instance using Docker and Docker Compose.
 The whole project lies behind a reverse proxy (Nginx) and is accessible via HTTPS.
 The database service is not exposed to the public, but can be accessed by the backend service.

 Use these links to access the deployed services: